nn-ninja/n-brace/README.md

 ### Group and color nodes on global graph

-you can use query to color nodes on a global graph
+you can use query to create groups and color nodes on a global graph.

 ### Label fade